LiamLlamazares/math_blog/_posts/2022-05-26-Malliavin-Calculus-1.md

 # Three line summary

--   square-integrable deterministic functions of multiple variables can be iteratively Itô integrated to get a square-integrable random function.
+-   Square-integrable deterministic functions of multiple variables can be iteratively Itô integrated to get a square-integrable random function.